Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

 Results

 Figure 1 shows the number of new drugs approved in Japan, the U.S., and Europe over the past eight years (2015-2022).
 In Japan, 174 new drugs were approved in 2022, of which 52 were NMEs.
 This was the highest number of approvals in the past eight years.
 In the U.S., 112 products were approved in 2022, including 37 NMEs.
 In Europe, 164 products were approved in 2022, of which 56 were NMEs.
-Since the start of the NIID's data collection, the number of approved products in Europe was the second highest after 2021, and the number of NMEs was also the highest ever.
+The Office of Pharmaceutical Industry ResearchThe number of NMEs approved in Europe was the second highest after 2021, and the highest number of NMEs ever approved in Europe since the start of the data collection in the U.S. and Japan (see Fig. 1).

-(2) Number of items approved under special regulatory measures (NME)
+(2) Number of approved items that received special measures in pharmaceutical affairs (NME)

-We surveyed the number and percentage of NMEs approved in Japan, the U.S., and Europe over the past five years (2018-2022) that received special regulatory treatment in each region (Figure 2).
+We examined the number and percentage of NMEs approved in Japan, the U.S., and Europe over the past five years (2018-2022) that received special regulatory treatment in each region (Figure 2).

-As mentioned in Policy Research Institute News No. 68, of the 52 NMEs approved in Japan in 2022, 21 (40.4%) received priority review (including orphan drugs and the pioneer review designation system), 0 received expedited review (excluding priority review), 18 (34.6%) received orphan drugs (including the pioneer review designation system), and Rare disease drugs (including those under the accelerated review system) accounted for 18 (34.6%), those under the designation system for pioneering review accounted for 1 (1.9%), and those under the conditional accelerated approval system accounted for 0.
+OPIR Views and Actions As mentioned in Issue No. 68, of the 52 NMEs approved in Japan in 2022, 21 (40.4%) received priority review (including orphan drugs and the pioneer review designation system), 0 received expedited review (excluding priority review), and 18 (34.6%) received orphan drugs (including the pioneer review designation system), The number of items designated under the Pioneer Review Designation System was 1 (1.9%), and the number of items subject to the Conditional Accelerated Approval System was 0.
 The percentages of NMEs for priority review and orphan drugs were the same as last year and at the highest level ever.
 In addition, 7 items (including 2 NMEs) were granted special approval in response to COVID-19, and 1 item was granted emergency approval.

 In the U.S., 6 (16.2%) of the 37 NMEs approved in 2022 received Accelerated approval, down from 14 last year, the highest number since 2011.
 24 (64.9%) received Priority review and 20 (54.9%) received Orphan designation.
 The number of Fast Track designated items was 12 (32.4%), and the number of Breakthrough Therapy designated items was 13 (35.1%), the same level as last year.